TREMA-UNH/rubric-evaluation/README.md

 -- Online Appendix ---

+(5/21/2024: Fix:  hyperlinks to directories (which did not work in the anonymized repository)

 # TREC  Data Sets used in Experimental Evaluation

 - **dl19**: [TREC DL 2019](https://microsoft.github.io/msmarco/TREC-Deep-Learning)  Using 43 queries in the question-form from